Starias22/Big-Data-News-Recommender/README.md

 Two more fielda are available now and should be filled.
 There are the ***Host*** and the ***Port***.

 Set the host to `spark://spark-master` and the port to `7077`, as done in the figure below.
 The description field is optional.
+You can set it to `A Connection to a Spark Standalone Cluster`

 Click on the save button